- Swansea (Main)01792 773 773

 We have regularly dealt with the transfer of Basic Payment Scheme entitlements which can occur at any time of year but must be completed by the beginning of April of any scheme year if it is to take effect that year due to the 6 week notification requirement to the Rural Payments Agency.

-The transfer of other scheme agreements are potentially more difficult and specific advice should be sought in each individual circumstance.
+The transfer of other scheme agreements is potentially more difficult and specific advice should be sought in each individual circumstance.

 Benefiting from a 'deep understanding of, and interest in, the work and surrounding lifestyle of agricultural clients', JCP Solicitors is well-positioned to provide 'very practical advice' across the spectrum of their needs, including on common land and policy matters.